Neil Young confirmed as first Glastonbury headliner after backtracking on offer

 The rest of this year’s music acts are yet to be announced but Sir Rod Stewart has been confirmed for the coveted teatime legends slot on the Sunday.

+He was inducted into the Rock And Roll Hall Of Fame with the short-lived band in 1997, two years after he was inducted as a solo artist.

-He headlined, alongside US star Bruce Springsteen and Britpop band Blur 16 years ago.
+He headlined the festival, alongside US star Bruce Springsteen and Britpop band Blur, 16 years ago.